o1-labs/rfcs/0010-keccak-syscall.md

 The pre-image that must be read is determined by the `preimageKey`, and the actual chunk is given by the preimage offset variable.

-The number of bytes that must be read is in the register `a2`.
+The number of bytes that must be read is in the register `a2` and the address where the chunk as to be written is in the register `a1`.

 At the end of the call, the register `v0` must contain the number of bytes that have been read.
+Also, the preimage offset has to be incremented by the number of bytes that has been read.

 #### Hint response